paulbaumgart/augment3d/README.md

 Options:

+    -reflect
-    -reflect (augment input point cloud data by reflecting it over a plane through the origin) type: bool default: false -reflect_normal (vector normal to the reflection plane) type: string
+        augment input point cloud data by reflecting it over a plane through the origin -reflect_normal
+        vector normal to the reflection plane
         default: "0,1,0"

+    -rotate
-    -rotate (augment input point cloud data by rotating it along an axis)
+        augment input point cloud data by rotating it along an axis -rotate_axis
+        rotation axis
+        default: "0,1,0"
+    -rotate_from
+        rotation start angle, in degrees
+        default: -90
+    -rotate_to
+        rotation end angle, in degrees
-      type: bool default: false
+        default: 90
+    -rotate_steps
-    -rotate_axis (rotation axis) type: string default: "0,1,0" -rotate_from (rotation start angle, in degrees) type: double default: -90 -rotate_steps (number of rotation steps, linearly interpolated between rotate_from and rotate_to(must be 2 or more)) type: int32 default: 5 -rotate_to (rotation end angle, in degrees) type: double default: 90
+        number of rotation steps, linearly interpolated between rotate_from and rotate_to (must be 2 or more)
+        default: 5

+    -scale
-    -scale (augment input point cloud data by scaling its dimensions)
+        augment input point cloud data by scaling its dimensions -scale_from
-      type: bool default: false
-    -scale_from (x,y,z values from which to start scaling) type: string
+        x,y,z values from which to start scaling
         default: "1,1,1"
-    -scale_steps (number of scaling steps, linearly interpolated between scale_from and scale_to(must be 2 or more)) type: int32 default: 2
+    -scale_to
-    -scale_to (x,y,z values at which to stop scaling) type: string
+        x,y,z values at which to stop scaling
         default: "2,2,2"
+    -scale_steps
+        number of scaling steps, linearly interpolated between scale_from and scale_to (must be 2 or more)
+        default: 2

-### Testing
+### Unit Tests

     cd build
     make unittests && ./unittests